ScorexFoundation/sigmastate-interpreter/docs/pr-review-policy.md

 of Ergo blockchain.

 From Sigma development point of view, consensus critical part of Ergo is BlockCandidate validation code.
-More concretely `ErgoTransaciton.validateStateful` method.
+More concretely `ErgoTransaction.validateStateful` method.

 To achieve network consensus, block validation should be the same on all the nodes.
 If some nodes have different validation results, this may lead to a network fork